salmacmpeg/Emotions_prediction_using_sentiment_analysis/README.md

 # Sentiment Analysis Project

 This repository presents a comprehensive exploration of multiclass sentiment classification, blending traditional machine learning with deep learning techniques.
-It demonstrates how various embedding strategies and model architectures perform on nuanced emotional text data — from TF-IDF pipelines to transformer-powered classifiers
+It demonstrates how various embedding strategies and model architectures perform on nuanced emotional text data ; from TF-IDF pipelines to transformer-powered classifiers.

 This project experiments with NLP preprocessing, data loading, splitting, tokenization, vectorization, machine learning classifiers, deep learning classifiers with different architectures, fine-tuning a transformer model, all while addressing class imbalance, providing insightful evaluation approaches, and a final simple user interface.